ghastlymirror/ghastlyblog3/src/content/blog/censorship-in-gaming.md

 Also back up stuff that you created or bought (if got it from Itch.io since its DRM free), and archive it somewhere.
 Invested in a external hardrive!
 Maybe consider [making your own website](https://marquisdeclaude.neocities.org/buildasite/).
 Best to have as many fingers in pies as possible.

-One last thing, you don´t need to been this kind of games or books to care.
+One last thing, you don´t need to be into this kind of games or books to care.
 I would say this issue affect all of us and it is a matter of defending freedom of expression on the internet.

 Besides I can think at the top of my head several games that would´ve been banned due to these policies.
 Baldur´s Gate 3 alone would probably count among them.